agmmnn/awesome-blender/README.md

     - [Bizualizer](https://github.com/doakey3/Bizualizer), [Curtis Holt's](https://gumroad.com/l/klmfi).
 - Display:
     - [Screencast-Keys](https://github.com/nutti/Screencast-Keys) : Status Add-On for Blender.
-    - [Shortcut VUr](https://github.com/jayanam/shortcut_VUr) : with this addon you can display mouse and keyboard input.
+    - [Shortcut VUr](https://github.com/jayanam/shortcut_VUr) : With this addon you can display mouse and keyboard input.
     - [ExtraInfo](https://gumroad.com/l/UznDL) : Show more info in the viewport.
     - [AStats](https://github.com/YuriyAndropov/blenderPython/tree/master/AStats) : Show Stats in Viewport.
 - VideoEditor:
-    - [Power Sequencer](https://github.com/GDQuest/blender-power-sequencer) : brings smart new editing features to edit faster with Blender's Video Sequence Editor.
+    - [Power Sequencer](https://github.com/GDQuest/blender-power-sequencer) : Brings smart new editing features to edit faster with Blender's Video Sequence Editor.
 It is completely Free and Open Source.
     - [VSEQF](https://github.com/snuq/VSEQF) : is an overhaul for Blender's VSE that can completely change your workflow.
 Designed for quick, mouse and keyboard balanced editing with a focus on real-time feedback.
     - [Freesound Add-on](https://github.com/iwkse/freesound/tree/freesound-2.0) : is an addon for Blender that allows users to create and edit subtitles for movies or music.
     - [Subsimport](https://github.com/doakey3/Subsimport) : is an addon for Blender that allows users to create and edit subtitles for movies or music.